majouve/FLAME/README.txt

 INPUT: This program takes as inputs dataframes of the CFs, coin groups (CGs), and a key that describes which coin denominations correspond to specific metals.
 These three data sets can be found in this repository.
 A user can also input a spread sheet of coin finds that are not duplicates, and the program will disregard them.

-OUTPUT: The program will output a spread sheet of the cfIDs of possible duplicates (CF A and CF B) for someone to manually check.
+OUTPUT 1: The program will output a spread sheet of the cfIDs of possible duplicates (CF A and CF B) for someone to manually check.
 There will be a blank YES/NO column for someone to input whether the pair are duplicates are not.
 In the column "match score," each possible duplicate pair will be assigned a number that quantifies the degree to which the two match based on metrics which will be discussed below.
 The spread sheet will be sorted by the match score

 The spreadsheet will be formatted like this:

 match score | cf ID A | cf ID B | YES/NO | NOTES

+OUTPUT 2: You can also get a spreadsheet called PossibleDuplicates.xlsx that gives you the geographical cluster that every coin find is attached to.
 ###############

 Now, I will walk through an overview of the program using some example coin finds.
 The code is seperated into chunks, which I have numbered to make it easier to refer to.
 I will using the following coin finds, which have been idenfied as possible duplicates, as an example case while explaining the code: